 Webster’s Dictionary defines a Paradigm as- 1- A philosophical and theoretical framework of a scientific school or discipline within which theories, laws, generalizations and the experiments performed in support of them are formulated.
 2- A philosophical or theoretical framework of any kind.
 3- An outstandingly clear or typical example or archetype.

 So what does this mean for those of us concerned with preparing our minds and bodies for the realities of fighting?
 At the Institute of Modern Combative Sciences, we define a Fighting Paradigm as Where, Who and How we are going to be fighting.
 Everyone’s fighting paradigm is a little bit different.
 A police officer will have a different paradigm than an airline pilot.
+A prison guard’s paradigm will be radically dissimilar to a security contractor operating in a war zone, and of course a cage fighter or mixed martial artist will exist in a completely different fighting paradigm than a housewife with children and groceries in tow.

 The US Military uses a simple acronym METT-T for planning all of its combat missions.
 METT-T is easily adapted to help anyone train for the specific combative situations they will encounter in a day to day routine.